 In the US, there are two grades of milk: Grade A and Grade B. Grade A milk is produced under specific sanitary requirements and dairy producers must hold a Grade A shipping permit.
-Grade A milk accounts for 99% of the US milk supply and is used for fluid as well as for the manufacturing of various dairy products including cheese.
-Grade B milk represents 1% of the US milk production and is used exclusively to manufacture butter, cheese and skim milk powder.
-Total milk production in the US approximates 862 million hectolitres per year.
+Grade A milk accounts for 98% of the US milk supply and is used for fluid as well as for the manufacturing of various dairy products including cheese.
+Grade B milk represents 2% of the US milk production and is used exclusively for manufactured dairy products.
+Total milk production in the US approximates 833 million hectolitres per year.